QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

-The key idea is to make the matrices :math:`A, B, C, R, Q, W` fixed functions of a finite state :math:`s` that is governed by an :math:`N` state Markov chain
+The key idea is to make the matrices :math:`A, B, C, R, Q, W` fixed functions of a finite state :math:`s` that is governed by an :math:`N` state Markov chain.

-This makes decision rules depend on the Markov state, and so fluctuate through time in limited ways
+This makes decision rules depend on the Markov state, and so fluctuate through time in limited ways.

-In particular, we use the following extension of a discrete time linear quadratic dynamic programming problem
+In particular, we use the following extension of a discrete-time linear quadratic dynamic programming problem.

-We let :math:`s(t) \equiv s_t \in [1, 2, \ldots, N]` be a time :math:`t` realization of an :math:`N`-state Markov chain with transition matrix :math:`\Pi` having typical element :math:`\Pi_{ij}`
+We let :math:`s(t) \equiv s_t \in [1, 2, \ldots, N]` be a time :math:`t` realization of an :math:`N`-state Markov chain with transition matrix :math:`\Pi` having typical element :math:`\Pi_{ij}`.

 Here :math:`i` denotes today and
 :math:`j` denotes tomorrow and